code-shaper/code-shaper-website/docs/getting-started/setting-up-a-monorepo.md

 # Commit
 git add .
-git commit -m "added code-shaper libraries and plugins"
+git commit -m "Added code-shaper libraries and plugins"

 # Next time when you run shaper, you will magically see 3 more plugins:
 # Plugin, React & TypeScript